-Graduate students currently enrolled in the M.S. program in Biology at USD may apply to the Ph.D. program by submitting the following to the graduate steering committee:
+Graduate students currently enrolled in the M.S. program in biology may apply to the Ph.D. program by submitting the following to the graduate steering committee:

 The student must obtain signatures for advancement to doctoral candidacy upon satisfactory completion of the comprehensive examinations.